Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1630, in theory, should be quite a bit faster than the GeForce GTX 750 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 1630 should perform quite a bit faster than the GeForce GTX 750 in general. (explain)

-Texel RateThe GeForce GTX 1630 will be much (approximately 71%) more effective at texture filtering than the GeForce GTX 750. (explain)
+Texel RateThe GeForce GTX 1630 will be a lot (more or less 71%) more effective at anisotropic filtering than the GeForce GTX 750. (explain)

-Pixel RateThe GeForce GTX 1630 is much (more or less 71%) better at FSAA than the GeForce GTX 750, and also capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 1630 will be quite a bit (approximately 71%) better at full screen anti-aliasing than the GeForce GTX 750, and capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison